 Sling TV and YouTube TV both have free trial offers.
-Although these offers change periodically, you can usually count on at least five to seven days to test the services before you’re billed.
+Although these offers change periodically, you can usually count on about three to seven days to test the services before you’re billed.

 Just remember to cancel before the trial ends if it doesn’t work out.

 Sling TV encourages users to buy a digital antenna because it doesn’t have as many local stations as other services.

 If you want to cut the cord, I suggest that you make a list of the networks that are most important to you.
 Then you should search using the chart below to see which service has all of your must-have channels.